WojtekKamilowski/CI_PP5_HSBS/README.md

 It is included on all pages.
 Contains: website name that is clickable link to Home page which is a common feature on many websites so users expect it.
 There is search queries form, navigation bar, user profile & shopping cart icons.
 Header is responsive: For medium & smaller screens navigation items are displayed from a drop-down burger menu where a Home link also appears to assist users navigating to the home page in a more ergonomic way than only using the link from the logo, a useful addition when browsing the website on tablet or mobile screens.
-The extra home link from the is especially helpful for tablet & mobile screens users as the search queries form dropdowns from the search icon & the website logo is covered when the form is droppedown from the icon.
+The extra home link from the is especially helpful for tablet & mobile screens users as the search queries form dropdowns from the search icon & the website logo is covered when the form is dropped-down from the icon.

 Search queries form is displayed after clicking the magnifying glass icon & the Authentication icon has shorter under-description.
 User stories covered: 1, 2, 3, 5, 6, 7.